-A key reason individuals do not engage in sustainability is the perception that their action will not make a difference.
+Research shows that a central reason individuals do not engage in sustainability is the perception that their action will not make a difference.
 This perceived level of impact is called their 'locus of control' (Steg & Vlek, 2009, Kollmuss & Agyeman, 2010, Martin et al., 2017).
 Jump programmes make individual impacts easy to understand by providing impact data dashboards so they can track their impact over time.
-This includes number of bathtubs of water saved, amount of CO2 avoided in both kilograms and number of journeys from London to Edinburgh, and electricity saved in both kWh and homes powered for a day.
+This includes accessible terms such as number of bathtubs of water saved or homes powered for a day, all the way to kilograms of CO2 avoided and KwH of electricity saved.
+Once users begin seeing the impact their actions have they are more likely to continue them, and seeing the organisational and team impact dashboards will make them feel like a part of a movement for change.
+Create an incentive

-Create an Incentive

-This is where gamification comes in.
-Studies have found that organisations who utilise gamification are able to achieve three goals at once - making nongaming experiences enjoyable, achieving player empowerment, and creating collective behaviour change (Taylor & Wolmarans, 2021).
-A study by Oppong-Tawiah et al. (2018) found that gamified sustainability initiatives worked to create sustainable habits in individuals who engaged in them.
+At Jump we use gamification and prizes as an incentive on our platforms.
+Studies have found that organisations who utilise gamification are able to achieve three goals at once - making non-gaming experiences enjoyable, achieving player empowerment, and creating collective behaviour change (Taylor & Wolmarans, 2021).
+While, a study by Oppong-Tawiah et al. (2018) found that gamified sustainability initiatives worked to create sustainable habits in individuals who engaged in them.
 Jump's use of points, teams, leaderboards, and prizes are all elements of gamification that incentivise action and lead to long term behaviour change.

-Create a Habit
+Create a habit

 Aarts, Verplanken, and Van Knippenberg (1998) defined three characteristics of habits: 1) habits require a goal to be achieved.
 2) When the outcome is satisfactory the same action is likely to be repeated 3) When people frequently perform the same action in a situation, the action will be mentally associated with the relevant goal-directed behaviour.
 Jump programmes achieve characteristics one and two in the 'create understanding' and 'create an incentive' strands of our behaviour change model.
 While the nature of a Jump programme means that users perform actions consistently over time and thus create sustainable habits for the user, meaning that Jump programmes cover all three areas of creating habits.

-Create a Community
+Create a community